gisogrimm/ovbox/README.md

 Ubuntu LTS (20.04, 18.04, 16.04)

-Scarlett Solo (recommended), TASCAM US2x2, Mackie Onyx 2-2, or any other class compliant USB sound card
+Scarlett Solo (recommended), TASCAM US2x2, Mackie Onyx 2-2, or any other class compliant USB sound card.
+We also tested the low-cost USB microphone 'Superlux E205U', which works, however, on the Raspberry it produces a clearly audible tonal noise due to low quality USB power.

 basic condenser mic, headphones, cables